dykyivladk1/ais/README.md

     alias ais='python3 ~/ai-timer/app.py'
     ```

-5. Save the file and exit.
+5. Save the file and exit the editor.

 6. Apply the changes:

     ```bash
     source ~/.zshrc
     ```

 ### Usage

-When first running the script, you will be asked for OpenAI API key, and for your hobby.
-Then to start tracking your activity, simply run:
+When first running the script, you will be prompted for your OpenAI API key and your hobby.
+To start tracking your activity, simply run:

     ```bash
     ais
     ```

 To stop tracking, use `Ctrl + C`.
 The script will then analyze your activity and provide a summary.